allthingsida/qscripts/README.md

 # What is QScripts?

-`QScripts` is productivity tool and an alternative to IDA's "Recent scripts" (Alt-F9) and "Execute Scripts" (Shift-F2) facilities. `QScripts` allows you to develop and run any supported scripting language (\*.py; \*.idc, etc.) from the comfort of your own favorite text editor as soon as you save the active script, the trigger file or any of its dependencies.
+QScripts is productivity tool and an alternative to IDA's "Recent scripts" (Alt-F9) and "Execute Scripts" (Shift-F2) facilities.
+QScripts allows you to develop and run any supported scripting language (\*.py; \*.idc, etc.) from the comfort of your own favorite text editor as soon as you save the active script, the trigger file or any of its dependencies.

 ![Quick introduction](docs/_resources/qscripts-vid-1.gif)

 # Usage

-Invoke `QScripts` from the plugins menu, press Ctrl-3 or its default hotkey Alt-Shift-F9.
+Invoke QScripts from the plugins menu, press Ctrl-3 or its default hotkey Alt-Shift-F9.
 When it runs, the scripts list might be empty.
 Just press `Ins` and select a script to add, or press `Del` to delete a script from the list.
-`QScripts` shares the same scripts list as IDA's `Recent Scripts` window.
+QScripts shares the same scripts list as IDA's `Recent Scripts` window.

 To execute a script, just press `ENTER` or double-click it.
 After running a script once, it will become the active script (shown in **bold**).

 An active script will then be monitored for changes.
-If you modify the script in your favorite text editor and save it, then `QScripts` will execute the script for you automatically in IDA.
+If you modify the script in your favorite text editor and save it, then QScripts will execute the script for you automatically in IDA.

-To deactivate a script, just press `Ctrl-D` or right-click and choose `Deactivate script monitor` from the `QScripts` window.
+To deactivate a script, just press `Ctrl-D` or right-click and choose `Deactivate script monitor` from the QScripts window.
 When an active script becomes inactive, it will be shown in *italics*.

-There are few options that can be configured in `QScripts`.
+There are few options that can be configured in QScripts.
 Just press `Ctrl+E` or right-click and select `Options`:

 * Clear message window before execution: clear the message log before re-running the script.
 Very handy if you to have a fresh output log each time.
 * Show file name when execution: display the name of the file that is automatically executed